-If not, this is a reminder that we would like you to complete and return it in the postage-paid envelope.
-Your answers can help the Centers for Medicare & Medicaid Services (CMS) and your health plan to improve the quality of care people with Medicare receive.
+If not, this is a reminder to complete the survey and return it in the postage-paid envelope.
+Your answers can help the Centers for Medicare & Medicaid Services (CMS) and your health plan to improve the quality of care for people with Medicare.